gpatuwo/hangman_ai/README.md

   at roughly 5.4 words/min
   ~~~~
 ## Future Improvements
-- Convert to MongoDB: The Solver currently uses JSON files as a pseudo database.
+- Converting to MongoDB: The Solver currently uses JSON files as a pseudo database.
 With more time, it would be way better to use MongoDB to store the dictionaries.
 This would also allow for a fully dynamic frontend that's able to update the database with each new word.
 - Working with a linguist: Although not all the words given by the API were valid English words, the words did resemble combinations of valid English words (eg 'unexemptible' --> 'un' 'exempt' 'ible').
 Collaboration with a linguist (or any word nerds... ;) would greatly illuminate what prefixes and suffixes are possible and where in the word to find those.
   Alternatively, I could just keep running the script to fetch words until there are no more new words.
 Already with 36,500+ words, 3100+ of the Hangman words have already been given before.
 I noticed that the more words the script ran, the rate of seeing more and more of the same words increased exponentially.
 I suspect that there is a limit to the number of words (or word combinations) the API contains.